sourabhsahu123/GenericItemViewerApp/README.md

-# Foodish
+# GenericItemViewer
-An android shopping cart application for food items which pulls data from an API containing data in JSON format, and displays it with heterogeneous recyclerview.
+An android App to add Items in Database along with photograph and displaying it as a cards in recyclerview